RakaSanjaya/rakasanjaya/README.md

 ## 🎮 **Fun Facts**

-- 🎯 Saya bisa ngoding sambil dengerin musik selama 8+ jam non-stop
+- 🎯 I can code while listening to music for 8+ hours non-stop
-- 🍕 Pizza adalah fuel utama saat ngoding malem
+- 🍕 Coffee is my main fuel when coding at night
-- 🎪 Pernah bikin website dalam 24 jam untuk hackathon
-- 🚀 Dream job: Bekerja di startup unicorn atau bikin startup sendiri
+- 🚀 Dream job: Work at a unicorn startup or create my own startup
-- 🎨 Hobi design dimulai dari bikin poster sekolah
+- 🎨 My design hobby started from making school posters
-- 🌙 Night owl - produktif paling tinggi jam 10 malam - 2 pagi
+- 🌙 Night owl - most productive from 10 PM to 5 AM

 ---